birutbhai/Gradient-Descent/README.md

 # Gradient-Descent

-Gradient descent for 5 iteratins.
+Gradient descent for 5 iterations.